Singapore in technical recession after GDP shrinks 41.2% in Q2 from preceding quarter due to COVID-19

 The authorities have flagged that they expect Singapore's gross domestic product (GDP) to shrink between 4 and 7 per cent this year, as the coronavirus outbreak continues to pose severe strains on the economy.

-On a quarter-on-quarter seasonally adjusted annualised basis, Singapore’s GDP shrank 41.2 per cent in the April to June period, deepening the 3.3 per cent contraction in the preceding three months, said the Ministry of Trade and Industry (MTI) on Tuesday (Jul 14).
+On a quarter-on-quarter seasonally adjusted annualised basis, Singapore’s GDP shrank 41.2 per cent in the April to June period, deepening the 3.3 per cent contraction in the preceding three months, said the Ministry of Trade and Industry (MTI) in advance estimates on Tuesday (Jul 14).

 This means that Singapore has entered a technical recession, defined by economists as two consecutive quarter-on-quarter contractions.